darianlee555/Health-and-Wellness-Project/README.md

 * What weight type were they?
 (Obese, overweight, normal weight?)
 * What was their average systolic and diastolic blood pressure?
 * What type of blood pressure did they have?
 (Normal, Elevated, Stage 1 High Blood Pressure, etc.)
-* What was their average stress levels and sleep quality?
+* What was their average stress levels and sleep quality (Out of 5)?
+* Did they have a sleep disorder present?

 ### Tools Used